“Medicaid to Schools” Top 10 Audit Findings

 Action – IEP teams and case coordinators should make a statement in the triennial IEP that specifies that specific assessments will be conducted per the evaluation plan and parental authorization.
 The specific service area that is the subject of the assessment must be identified in the IEP with proper orders/recommendations/referrals filled out where necessary.

-Should you have questions regarding implementation of these suggestions in verbatim IEP language, please consult your Director.
+Should you have questions regarding implementation of these suggestions in IEP language, please consult your Director.
 MSB is willing to explain the nature of the above findings but does not replace the direction that should ultimately come from your district’s Special Education Director.